We are currently accepting applications for Fall 2020. Please go here to fill out an online application.

 We are working on lining up some scholarships for the MSIT-PE program and expect to have more information available soon.
 Get your application in by the deadline in order to be eligible.
 Students are also encouraged to apply for scholarships from outside organizations.
-For example, US citizens may be eligible for the SMART Scholarship for Service Program (applications for 2014 will reopen in August).
-The ACSA (Applied Computer Security Associates) are now offering scholarships for women studying information security.
-Female applicants are eligible for this scholarship and applications are due May 1, 2014.
+For example, US citizens may be eligible for the SMART Scholarship for Service Program (applications will close December 15, 2014).
+The ACSA (Applied Computer Security Associates) offer scholarships for women studying information security.
+Female applicants are eligible for this scholarship and applications for 2015-16 will re-open in the Spring.
 For more information see SWSIS.

 Can I continue to the Ph.D. degree after graduating from the MSIT Privacy Engineering program?

 There is no Privacy Ph.D. degree and the MSIT-PE is a professional master’s degree program designed to prepare students who intend to work as privacy professionals in industry or government.
 This being said successfully completing the degree with good grades could give a Ph.D. application in any program a big boost in several ways.
 Your MSIT-PE GPA would likely be viewed positively in the evaluation of an application.
 In addition, performing research as part of the degree (e.g., course project, capstone project) could also increase your chances of success.
 Finally, admission into the MSIT-PE program is very selective.
 There are no guarantees, of course.
 Students interested in pursuing a Ph.D. at Carnegie Mellon should instead consider directly applying to a PhD Program such as the PhD programs in Computation, Organizations and Society, Engineering and Public Policy, Human Computer Interaction, Computer Science, Electrical and Computer Engineering, or Public Policy and Management.

 Can I take courses in other parts of CMU (Heinz School of Public Policy, Tepper School of Business, etc.)?